Register for three or more independent courses and save 15%. Register now!

-Development Date: 2019
+Development Date: 2020

-In the Numbers unit, students read and write numbers up to 100 000, understand, represent, compare, and order numbers, and solve word problems up to 1 000 000.
+In the Numbers unit, students read and write numbers up to 1 000 000, understand, represent, compare, and order numbers, and solve word problems up to 1 000 000.
 Students identify prime and composite numbers and find the prime factors for composite numbers.
 Students also understand place value and represent, compare, and order decimal numbers.

 Student evaluation in this course is based on the student's achievement of curriculum expectations.
 The final letter grade represents the quality of the student's overall fulfillment of the expectations for the course and reflects the corresponding level of achievement as described in the achievement chart for the discipline.
 The final grade reflects the student’s most consistent level of achievement across all units in the course, although special consideration is given to more recent evidence of achievement.
-There is no final assessment, such as an exam, in this course.
+Students are not required to write a final exam in this course.